 Assessments must include the leading of a suitably sized group (minimum of 3).
-The British Canoeing Advanced White Water Leader qualification is appropriate for leading others on journeys on grade 4 white water rivers.
+The British Canoeing White Water Leader qualification is appropriate for leading others on journeys on grade 2(3) white water rivers.
+Grade 2(3) are rivers that would mainly be grade 2 but could have short, straight forward sections of grade 3, which can either be paddled or portaged.

-The group of students organised for assessment should reflect this demand whilst remaining within the Assessor's own risk management requirements.
+The group of students organised for the assessment should reflect this demand, whilst remaining within the Assessor's own risk management requirements.

 Assessment locations chosen by Leadership Providers must include a reasonable range of options for the Leader to choose from.

-The Advanced White Water Leader Assessment can be run over 1-2 days.
+The White Water Leader Assessment can be run over 1-2 days.
 This will depend on the course ratios and logistics relating to access to suitable environments.
-The Leader will be working from their chosen craft (white water kayak or OC1) and will be assessed leading a group of 3 to 4 paddlers.
-Paddlers being led can be in either a white water kayak or OC1.
+The Leader will be working from their suitable chosen white water craft, for example a kayak, OC1, Sit-On-Top or inflatable kayak and will be assessed leading a group of 3 to 6 paddlers.

-Any equipment borrowed for the purpose at the time of assessment will be treated as the leaders own.
+Any equipment borrowed for the purpose at the time of assessment will be treated as the Leaders own.